Funding an appeal

-Matters improperly taken in to account
+Matters improperly taken into account

 Errors of fact or reliance on inadmissible evidence may justify an appeal being lodged.
-Similarly, the Court of Appeal can admit new evidence/fact relevant to the issue of sentence such as new expert evidence or prison governor’s reports on good progress in prison.
+Similarly, the Court of Appeal can admit new evidence/facts relevant to the issue of sentence such as new expert evidence or prison governor’s reports on good progress in prison.

 Failure to honour a legitimate expectation